structuredprediction/structuredprediction.github.io/1_cfp.md

 tractable models and studying efficient learning and inference algorithms become important issues.

-Recently, researchers have demonstrated several improvements to standard structure prediction approaches yielding better performance on many tasks.
-Especially, approaches that take advantage of non-linearity, latent components, and/or approximate inference are attracting significant interest in both NLP and ML communities.
+Recently, there has been significant interest in non-standard structured prediction approaches that take advantage of non-linearity, latent components, and/or approximate inference in both the NLP and ML communities.
+Researchers have also been discussing the intersection between deep learning and structured prediction through the DeepStructure reading group.
 This workshop intends to bring together NLP and ML researchers working on diverse aspects of structured prediction and expose the participants to recent progress in this area.
 Topics of interest include, but are not limited to, the following:

-*  Integer linear programming and other modeling techniques.
 *  Efficient learning and inference algorithms.
 *  Joint inference and learning approaches.
 *  Learning to search for NLP.
 *  Latent variable models.
+*  Integer linear programming and other modeling techniques.
+*  Structured prediction for deep learning models.
 *  Deep learning and neural network approaches for structured prediction.
 *  Structured prediction software.
 *  Structured prediction applications in NLP.